markmur/markmurray.blog/src/pages/blog/tree-shaking-css-modules.md

 In this scenario, you might say it's not a big deal because we're only importing a single extraneous class.
-But in a real life scenario, your CSS files would most likely look at lot bigger.
+But in a real life scenario, your CSS files would most likely be a lot bigger.

 Let's say we're using SASS to generate margin class helpers for our app.
 The helper file might look something like this: